IDMNYU/audiolab/docs/synths.md

 ![USB Hub](./img/usbhub.jpg "USB Hub")

 The mixer is a multi-channel audio interface, with the Main Mix available as input channels 15/16.
 In other words, you can record individual tracks from the mixer on a per-channel basis.
 If you are a Mac user, you won't need a driver for the mixer, though you should confirm that you have a connection by looking in the "Audio MIDI Setup" or "Sound" panel under your System Preferences.
-If you are using a Windows machine, you will have to download and install an ASIO driver for the mixer [**here**](https://tascam.com/us/product/model_16/download).
+If you are using a Windows machine, you will have to [**download and install a driver for the mixer here**](https://tascam.com/us/product/model_16/download).

 You can also record to an micro-SD card on the mixer directly by record-enabling individual channels and using the console interface above the output section of the mixer.
 The mixer will record standard .WAV files at 24-bit, 44.1kHz.
 Higher sampling rates can be achieved by recording onto your computer via USB.